 I remember a sweet lady in my dad’s senior apartment complex who had to euthanize her elderly cat.
 She was still mourning her companion two years later.
 Even though she was surrounded by people, her apartment was empty and she missed her fur baby a lot.

 Caring for an ill cat could be physically hard on an elderly person, too.
 They might not be able to pick up the animal if they themselves are ill or frail.
 Plus, an aging senior may have vision problems that could result in tripping over their cat or they may develop mobility issues that could make having a pet problematic.

-2. The few times we have had to give our cats medication, it’s turned into a tag team event worthy of a pro wrestling show.
+2. Can be difficult to medicate (if needed).
+The few times we have had to give our cats medication, it’s turned into a tag team event worthy of a pro wrestling show.
 This could be a big problem for a senior who lives alone (as could the cost of medication for someone on a fixed income).